allegheny-computer-science-203-s2021/midterm_practice/README.md

 Questions will be aimed at basic understanding of concepts and the ability to apply them in concrete examples.

-The exam will contain 12 questions, with two of these questions consisting of multiple parts.
+The exam will contain 12 questions, with about two of these questions consisting of multiple parts.
 Question types will include:

 - Short and long answer - the majority of the questions.
 - Multiple choice and True/false - a small minority of questions.